lanreyzee/lanreyzee/README.md

 - 👋 Hi, I’m @lanreyzee
-- 👀 I’m interested in remote gigs
+- 👀 I’m interested in remote jobs
-- 🌱 I’m currently learning Web3.0 Blockchain Development
+- 🌱 I’ve been a Fullstack web developer since 2017.
-- 💞️ I’m looking to collaborate on any Web 3.0 Projects
+- 💞️ I’m Frontend roles, backend roles as well as fullstack roles.
 - 📫 How to reach me lanrebob1@gmail.com

 <!---